Samsung Tizen Device Compatibility

 Best practice: Use a wired Ethernet connection whenever possible.

 Most Samsung TVs include built-in Ethernet ports.
-In commercial environments or dense WiFi areas, wired networking significantly improves reliability.
+In commercial environments or dense WiFi areas, wired networking significantly improves reliability — and it also makes remote Power On (Wake-on-LAN) far more dependable.

 Modern home WiFi networks typically perform well, but Ethernet removes a major source of variability.